 *Note: Work on the Kennedy Road overpass has been paused with priority being given to the Harris Road underpass.
 Read the full media release.

-- A new siding track on the north side of the existing tracks between Harris Road and Kennedy Road
+- An additional 10,000 feet of new siding track on the north side of the existing tracks between Harris Road and Kennedy Road.

 The City’s Role